msalemor/aks-security-recommendations/README.md

 - Use a private cluster stronger posture if possible.
 Does the customer need the API server exposed externally?
   - https://docs.microsoft.com/en-us/azure/aks/private-clusters

-> **Note:** see "Egress Security" and properly setting the --outbound-type flag for private clusters
+> **Note:** See "Egress Security" and properly setting the --outbound-type flag for private clusters

 #### 2.2.2 - Public Cluster